osg-htc/docs/docs/data/xrootd/install-standalone.md

     be sure you have given yourself the necessary permissions to run these tests.
-    For example, if you are using an X.509 proxy, make sure your DN is mapped to a user in [/etc/grid-security/grid-mapfile](../../security/lcmaps-voms-authentication.md#mapping-users), and make sure you have a valid proxy on your local machine.
-    Also, ensure that the [Authfile](xrootd-authorization.md#authorization-database) on the XRootD server gives write access to the mapped user from `/etc/grid-security/grid-mapfile`.
+    For example, if you are using an X.509 proxy, make sure your DN is mapped to a user in [/etc/grid-security/grid-mapfile](../../security/lcmaps-voms-authentication.md#mapping-users), make sure you have a valid proxy on your local machine, and ensure that the [Authfile](xrootd-authorization.md#authorization-database) on the XRootD server gives write access to the mapped user from `/etc/grid-security/grid-mapfile`.

-1. Verify file transfer over the XRootD protocol using XRootD client tools:

-    1. Install the client tools:

-            :::console
-            root@xrootd-standalone # yum install xrootd-client

-    1. Copy a file to a directory for which you have write access:

-            :::console
-            root@xrootd-standalone # xrdcp /bin/sh root://localhost:1094//tmp/first_test
-            [xrootd] Total 0.76 MB  [====================] 100.00 % [inf MB/s]

-    1. Verify that the file has been copied over:

-            :::console
-            root@xrootd-standalone # ls -l /tmp/first_test
-            -rw-r--r-- 1 xrootd xrootd 801512 Apr 11 10:48 /tmp/first_test

-1. Verify file transfer over HTTP using GFAL2 client tools:

-    1. Install the GFAL2 client tools:

-            :::console
-            root@xrootd-standalone # yum install gfal2-util gfal2-plugin-http

-    1. Copy a file to a directory for which you have write access:

-            :::console
-            root@xrootd-standalone # gfal-copy /bin/sh http://localhost:1094//tmp/first_test

-    1. Verify that the file has been copied over:

-            :::console
-            root@xrootd-standalone # ls -l /tmp/first_test
-            -rw-r--r-- 1 xrootd xrootd 801512 Apr 11 10:48 /tmp/first_test
+1. Verify [authorization](xrootd-authorization.md#verifying-xrootd-authorization) of bearer tokens and/or proxies

 1. Verify HTTP-TPC using the same GFAL2 client tools: